mattrussi/gitlab-com-runbooks/troubleshooting/service-ci-runners.md

 Because ci-runner resources are limited, when a burst of numerous or expensive new jobs are created, this can delay the start of other jobs, possibly causing the above alert.

-We aim for for pending jobs to be started promptly, so a scheduling delay can cause PagerDuty to alert the on-call engineer about SLO violation.
+We aim for pending jobs to be started promptly, so a scheduling delay can cause PagerDuty to alert the on-call engineer about SLO violation.

 The following are some known ways for this alert to be triggered.